marci1175/fog/README.md

 ---

 **Fog is a lightweight, high-performance programming language designed to be simple, flexible, and expressive.
-Fog is designed with simplicity and minimalism in mind, making it a great choice for quick prototypes and scripting.**
+Fog is designed with simplicity and minimalism in mind, making it a great choice for quick prototypes.**

 ---